jakbin/apt-pro/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/jakbin/apt-pro)

 ## 🎯 Introduction

+Drowning in hundreds of upgradable packages? apt-pro lets you spotlight your critical ones, inspect their dependency graph, and upgrade them cleanly—without the noise.

 When you run `apt list --upgradable` in your terminal, you find around 1000 upgradable packages (if you are using Parrot OS or Kali Linux like distribution).
 It's hard to find your important package or security releases.